 Khan Academy itself is a hub of all-things learning.
 It is a non-profit educational platform where knowledge-hungry students of every level, can benefit by studying the many resources there, including lots of free supplementary practice exercises.

 On the app, a student can quickly learn anything on his or her own, without paying a dime.
 What is even more exciting with the Khan Academy app is the 4,300+ free video lessons on pretty much every topic under the sun.
 You get to understand everything, from Math, Science, and Economics to the technical disciplines like coding, on your own.

 Khan Academy app is available for free and can be downloaded by both iOS and Android device users.
 It isn’t precisely like Coursera, Exlibris student engagement app, Udemy, or any other educational app, given its 5-star EAS Certification and the EAS Recommended status.

 The list of the best student engagement apps couldn’t end without the legendary Kahoot app, which often turns almost every boring topic into an exciting one.
 Mostly used by teachers to motivate learners and rally them into grasping a complex idea in class, Kahoot is highly rated by many.

 With this app, teachers not only make learning fun and interactive, but also present questions and solutions in an easy manner.
 The students will then use it as a buzzer for solving the puzzles while enjoying every bit of the virtual classroom experience.

-By using an engaging mobile app, the student quickly gets to understand the topic.
+By using an engaging mobile apps developers, the student quickly gets to understand the topic.
 Most of these apps also ensure that learning never ends in class, but instead, continues even when the student is alone.
 You can additionally download and install Doceri (iOS), Slack, and Seesaw apps as they also deliver a near-similar experience.